Thomas Yale (chancellor): Judge

 Yale was part of the Cambridge Reformers who were responsible for Elizabeth Tudor’s education, and aided her in her subsequent rise to power.
 As a reward for validating the election of Matthew Parker as new head of the Anglican Church, she gave him positions.
-On 28 June 1561 he was constituted for life Judge of the Court of Audience, Official Principal, Chancellor, and Vicar general to the 1st Archbishop of Canterbury, and in the same year obtained the Rectory of Llantrisant, Anglesey.
+On June 28, 1561, he was constituted for life Judge of the Court of Audience, Official Principal, Chancellor, and Vicar general to the 1st Lord Archbishop of Canterbury, and in the same year obtained the Rectory of Llantrisant, Anglesey.

-As a member of the household of Archbishop Matthew Parker, he now lived at Lambeth Palace in London.
+As a member of the household of Archbishop Matthew Parker, he now lived at Lambeth Palace in London, next to the Palace of Westminster.
 The maintenance of ecclesiastical discipline was one of the largest tasks of Elizabeth's administration.
 Visitations of Dioceses and courts were necessary to prevent or punish breaches of the laws of the church, and was a matter of considerable discussion and controversy in Tudor England.
-In 1562 he became Chancellor of the Diocese of Bangor in Wales, and in May, was commissioned by Matthew Parker, the Archbishop, to visit All Souls and Merton College at Oxford.
+In 1562 he became Chancellor of the Diocese of Bangor in Wales, and in May, was commissioned by Matthew Parker to visit All Souls and Merton College at Oxford.
 In 1563 he was on a commission to visit the Diocese of Ely with John Pory and Edward Leeds.